icatcherplus/icatcher_plus/README.md

 # iCatcher+

 # Introduction
-This repository contains all the code for [iCatcher+](https://psyarxiv.com/up97k/), a tool for performing automatic annotation of discrete infant gaze directions from videos collected in the lab, field or online (remotely).
-It also contains code for reproducing the original manuscripts results.
+This repository contains the official code for [iCatcher+](https://doi.org/10.1177/25152459221147250), a tool for performing automatic annotation of discrete infant gaze directions from videos collected in the lab, field or online (remotely).
+It also contains code for reproducing the original paper results.

 Click below for a video including examples of representative good and poor performance, taken from videos of infants participating in online research (all families featured consented to sharing their video data publicly):